-Paul Girvan: To ask the Secretary of State for Health and Social Care, whether his Department has made an assessment of the potential merits of (a) gym membership and (b) other recreational therapies for the treatment of mental health issues.
+Paul Girvan: To ask the Secretary of State for Health and Social Care, if he will make an assessment of the potential merits of allocating additional funding from the public purse to research into diagnostic tests for potential asthma sufferers.

-Paul Girvan: To ask the Secretary of State for the Home Department, how many police officers have been (a) suspended and (b) had their employment terminated in each of the last five years.
+Paul Girvan: To ask the Secretary of State for Justice, how many ghost brokers have been prosecuted in each of the last five years.

 Paul Girvan: Many people report incidents, thinking they are acting in the best interest.
 The reaction, therefore, will be that a police officer or a council official will be asked to go along and lift a dog from a family home, because it has been identified as being a Staffordshire bull terrier.
 It might only be a very good family pet, but if some well-meaning individual in the community decides to do...